pulumi/pulumi/docs/design/packages.md

             type: [ "AL", "AK", ..., "WI", "WY" ]

 A compiler should check that any value for the `state` property has one of the legal string values.
-If it doesn't, CocoIL runtime validation will ensure that it is the case.
+If it doesn't, LumiIL runtime validation will ensure that it is the case.

 #### Type Aliases